groupe-sii/clea-cli/README.md

 ## Progressive Web App

-You can generate basic Progressive Web App support with the following `clea new <app-name> --make-it-progressive`.
+You can generate the basics of a Progressive Web App support with the following `clea new <app-name> --make-it-progressive`.

 [Learn more](docs/more/make-it-progressive.md)